dotnet/roslyn-analyzers/src/NetAnalyzers/Microsoft.CodeAnalysis.NetAnalyzers.md

 ## [CA1017](https://docs.microsoft.com/dotnet/fundamentals/code-analysis/quality-rules/ca1017): Mark assemblies with 'ComVisible'

-ComVisibleAttribute determines how COM clients access managed code.
+'ComVisibleAttribute' determines how COM clients access managed code.
 Good design dictates that assemblies explicitly indicate COM visibility.
 COM visibility can be set for the whole assembly and then overridden for individual types and type members.
 If this attribute is not present, the contents of the assembly are visible to COM clients.

 |Item|Value|
 |-|-|